-ZPG Plc (Company)
+ZPG Limited (Company)

-Slavery and Human Trafficking Statement for the Financial Year 2016
+Slavery and Human Trafficking Statement for the Financial Year 2017

 Structure, Business and Supply Chain

 Due to the nature of the Company’s businesses, its supply chain is limited and it

 Policies in relation to Slavery and Human Trafficking